Asheville vs Kansas City

 Which city has higher STR taxes — Asheville or Kansas City?

 Asheville charges ~16.75% combined (4.75% state sales + 6% county occupancy + 6% city occupancy), while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Asheville benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?